 Rotator cuff injuries are common in sports, jobs, and activities that require repeated overhead movement, like tennis, baseball, or painting.
 Located in the Pacific Heights region of San Francisco, California, IASM offers both conservative and surgical treatment for rotator cuff injuries.
-Led by board-certified orthopedic surgeon Jeffrey Halbrecht, MD, IASM specializes in arthroscopic surgery and comprehensive sports medicine.
-To speak with Dr. Halbrecht about your rotator cuff injury, call the office or book an appointment online today.
+Led by board-certified orthopedic surgeons Jeffrey Halbrecht, MD, and Ephraim Dickinson, MD, IASM specializes in arthroscopic surgery and comprehensive sports medicine.
+To speak with one of our doctors about your rotator cuff injury, call the office or book an appointment online today.

 The rotator cuff refers to a group of muscles and tendons that provide strength and stability to your shoulder.
 It helps keep your shoulder in its socket and allows you to lift and rotate your arm.